 A photographic collection of more than 100 priceless specimens (a third in color), plus step by step instructions for making two dozen easy needle lace patterns and diagrams for sophisticated Marash embroidery.

-Insights into the life, works, and constant dedication of Rev. Janbazian.
+Insights into the life, works, and constant dedication of Rev. Dr. Janbazian.

 Price Donation only plus $5.00 to cover S & H